hodayagradwohl/BlockAutomaton/README.md

 # Block Automaton Simulator

 This project provides a visual simulator for a 2D block-based cellular automaton, implemented in Python.
-The automaton operates on an N×N grid, where updates are applied to non-overlapping 2×2 blocks in alternating red-blue phases.
+The automaton operates on an NxN grid, where updates are applied to non-overlapping 2x2 blocks in alternating red-blue phases.
 The simulation supports different initial configurations, including randomly generated states and specific patterns such as gliders, traffic lights, and blinkers.

 ## Features